Mahmoud7Osman/AddeDollarApi/README.md

  Know Why I Wrote This Module, Anyway it took me 4 Minutes, But Deployment took 30 mins cuz i forgot the password, anyway, i hope that Lebanon will recover, Adda w 2Doud <3 </pre>
   <h1>Live Lira Price and Sayrafa Price</h1>

-  <p>This is a simple Python module to get the current Lira price and Sayrafa price in USD.
-You can use this module in your Python applications or by making requests to example.com.</p>
+  <p>This is a simple Python module to get the current Lira price and Sayrafa price in USD</p>

   <h2>Installation</h2>